supermarsx/universus/agent-memories-docs/UI_COMPLETION_REPORT.md

 ## Conclusion

-The OGame-inspired browser RPG now features complete and functional interfaces for all major gameplay mechanics.
+The Universus-inspired browser RPG now features complete and functional interfaces for all major gameplay mechanics.
 Players can:
 - Manage multiple planets
 - Construct and upgrade buildings
 - Research advanced technologies